The inner kernel theorem for a certain Segal algebra: Introduction

 A combination of the inner and outer kernel theorem together with the continuous embedding of $\SO$ into $\SOprime$ (see Lemma \ref{le:SOprime-induced-by-SO}) allows us to make the following diagram for any two LCA groups $G_{1}$ and $G_{2}$.
-Here $\mathcal{HS}(G_{1},G_{2})$ are the Hilbert-Schmidt operators from $\Lp{2}(G_{1})$ into $\Lp{2}(G_{2})$.
+In the diagram the Hilbert-Schmidt operators from $\Lp{2}(G_{1})$ into $\Lp{2}(G_{2})$ are denoted by $\mathcal{HS}(G_{1},G_{2})$ .

-Furthermore, we have the following (strict) inclusions for Banach spaces of operators:
+Furthermore, we have the following inclusions for Banach spaces of operators: